ruchiherself/MulRFRepo/README.md

 MulRF is now ready to be executed by clicking MulRF.jar or running the command "java -jar MulRF.jar".

-Additionally MulRF tool is available at http://genome.cs.iastate.edu/CBL/MulRF/ along with a user manual.
+Additionally, MulRF's binary is available at http://genome.cs.iastate.edu/CBL/MulRF/ along with a user manual.

-For any question or concern email to Ruchi Chaudhary (http://www.clas.ufl.edu/users/ruchic/) at ruchic@ufl.edu.
+If you have any question or concern, email to Ruchi Chaudhary (http://www.clas.ufl.edu/users/ruchic/) at ruchic@ufl.edu!